dondi/GRNsight-archive/documents/Apweiler-2012-data/Scripts/Documentation.md

     - Write all 0 for Column B ending in B16
 _REPEAT THE ABOVE STEPS FOR ALL YOUR NETWORKS_

-**Run GRNmap on the input workbooks**
+_THE FOLLOWING STEPS WERE DONE USING THE COMPUTER IN DR.DAHLQUIST'S LAB IN FLSB_ **Run GRNmap on the input workbooks**
 - Open Matlab application